Quantum cohomology and toric minimal model programs: Dimensional equality via a toric minimal model program

 In the case that $X \qu G$ is Fano and minimally presented as a quotient of $X$ by $G$ (that is, every weight space in $X$ defines a prime divisor of $X \qu G$) this is a consequence of Kouchnirenko's theorem, see Corollary \ref{equal}.

-To reduce to the Fano case, we apply the toric minimal model program introduced by Reid \cite{reid:decom}.
-More precisely, we vary the K\"ahler class by a multiple of the canonical class until we obtain a Fano fibration, showing that the wall-crossings on both sides of \eqref{equaldims} are the same.
+To reduce to the Fano case, we apply the toric minimal model program introduced by M. Reid \cite{reid:decom}.
+More precisely, we vary the K\"ahler class $[\omega]$ by a multiple $-t c_1(X \qu G)$ of the canonical class $c_1(X \qu G)$ until we obtain a Fano fibration, showing that the wall-crossings on both sides of \eqref{equaldims} are the same.
 We wish to emphasize that, although we are using the language of toric minimal models, in fact all of our results are completely {\em combinatorial}, that is, could be phrased entirely in terms of fans.
 However, we find the geometric story accompanying the combinatorics rather helpful.

-First, recall the general phenomenon of wall-crossing in the context of geometric invariant theory quotients, as in Thaddeus \cite{th:fl}.
+First, recall the general phenomenon of wall-crossing in the context of geometric invariant theory quotients, as in Dolgachev-Hu \cite{do:va} and Thaddeus \cite{th:fl} in which {\em flips} occur as the polarization defining the quotient is varied.

 \begin{notation} {\rm (Family of git quotients)} Let $\omega_t \in H^2_G(X,\Q), t \in [0,1]_\Q$ be an affine linear path of K\"ahler classes, corresponding to a path of rational polarizations (ample $G$-line bundles) $L_t \to X$.
 For any $t \in [0,1]_\Q$ let